Among the canonicalization problems that can harm a website's rankings

 Use the rel="canonical" Tag.
 The rel="canonical" tag tells the search engines the correct URL for a page.
 It's always a good idea to add this tag to your site's main page to prevent the common canonicalization problems with the "www." prefix, but it will also serve to prevent it from being indexed with HTTPS as well.
 You can use this tag in many situations where a page might be accessed with different URLs, and you can also use it when a page has already been improperly indexed with HTTPS.
 For details on the rel="canonical" tag, see Google's article Specify Your Canonical.
 This is both an "ounce of prevention" and a "pound of cure" that's easy to implement and does the job pretty well in a single step.
 You'll find another step you can take to reinforce this setting later in this article.

-Use Complete URLs in Your Links.
-Web designers like to use relative URLs when they create webpages because it simplifies testing page layouts on their computer before uploading them to the server.
+Use Complete URLs in Your Internal Links.
+Web designers like to use relative URLs when they create webpages because it often simplifies testing page layouts on their computer before uploading them to the server.
 But, as we've seen, this can lead to search engines following improper paths through the site once they've latched on to a link that resolves to starting with "https://".
 Get in the habit of using complete URLs and you'll be doing your site a big favor.

 Use a Special robots.txt File For HTTPS.
 You can serve a special robots.txt file